deltadefi-protocol/aiken-virtual-dex/specs/7_virtual_dex.md

 3. Cancelling order which is mistakenly listed onchain - Redeemer `CancelOrder`

+   - Whole value spent to `TradeAccount` with correct owner in datum
    - signed by both `operating_key` and owner

 4. Emergency operation - Redeemer `EmergencyCancel`